 The marketplace for speakers is vast; they come in all shapes and sizes to cater to all needs.
 Here we break down our favourites into a home studio, small and large systems.
 However, a speaker’s intended use is not set in stone.
 DJs may find that several different types and sizes fulfil their audio requirements, so they want to prioritise factors other than category, such as style, portability or accessories, when making their choice.

-Home Speakers/ Small Studio Monitors
+Home Speakers / DJ Studio Monitors

 Starting small can be the best way to go.
 Most DJs in the industry will have begun with a bedroom or small room setup.
-For this type of environment, it is recommended to use relatively small speakers as they can fill the space with decent sound.
-For the bass response to be club-like in an environment like this, a 4 to 5-inch subwoofer will deliver satisfactory results.
+For this type of environment, we’d recommend you use relatively small speakers, as they can still fill the space with decent sound without being overwhelming.
+For the bass response to be club-like in an environment like this, a 4 to 5-inch woofer will deliver satisfactory results.
+Active speakers are the best bet here as they don’t require space and additional cabling for an amplifier.

 Active speakers of this size are often referred to as studio monitors and are typically built for music producers to monitor their productions with transparency and clarity.
+As such, they are fine-tuned to give a flat sound response, which will give you a clearer picture of what’s going on in your music and mixing.
+Some also include options for EQ settings to help you further tweak and adjust your speakers’ sound for the room you’re in.

 Pioneer DJ DM-50BT – £229.00/ 7.4KG (pair)

-Pioneer DJ are the most successful we’ve-got-everything-you-need DJ brand.
+Pioneer DJ are the most successful “we’ve got everything you need” DJ brand.
 You can easily kit yourself out with nothing but their equipment and have all you need to run anything from a home studio right through to a club installation and everything in between!

 They have a clean, modern, angular design with minimal interaction at the front.
 There’s just a volume knob, a Bluetooth discoverability button and an eighth-inch headphone jack which cuts out audio immediately if engaged, a feature more valuable to producers wanting quick, A-B comparisons between headphones and speaker sound.